Logan-Cope/BlackBox/README.md

 ## Class Methods
 * An init method that takes as its parameter a list of (row, column) tuples for the locations of the atoms in the black box, and initializes any data members.
-* A method named shoot_ray that takes as its parameters the row and column of the border square where the ray originates.
+* A shoot_ray method that takes as its parameters the row and column of the border square where the ray originates.
 If the chosen row and column designate a corner square or a non-border square, it returns False.
 Otherwise, shoot_ray returns a tuple of the row and column of the exit border square.
 If there is no exit border square (because there was a hit), then shoot_ray returns None.
 The guessing player's score is adjusted accordingly.
-* A method named guess_atom that takes as parameters a row and column (in that order).
-If there is an atom at that location, guess_atom should return True, otherwise it should return False.
-The guessing player's score should be adjusted accordingly.
+* A guess_atom method that takes as parameters a row and column.
+If there is an atom at that location, guess_atom returns True, otherwise it returns False.
+The guessing player's score is adjusted accordingly.
-* A method named get_score that takes no parameters and returns the current score.
+* A get_score method that takes no parameters and returns the current score.
-* A method named atoms_left that takes no parameters and returns the number of atoms that haven't been guessed yet.
+* A atoms_left method that takes no parameters and returns the number of atoms that haven't been guessed yet.

 Here's a very simple example of how the class could be used:
 ```